learn-co-curriculum/java-mod-6-create-spring-web-project/README.md

 ## Project Structure

-Since we will be using the MVC pattern, we need to create package to hold the various units.
-Create the following packages in the `com.example.springwebdemo`
+Create the following packages in the `com.example.springwebdemo` package:
-package:

 - `controller`
 - `service`

+Under the `controller` package, create a file called `LunchController.java`.
+Then create a `LunchService.java` file under the newly created `service` package.

 Your project structure should look like this: